ana-morosanu/cybercy-data-protection/src/site/notes/AI Enablement/ISO42001- AI Management System Standard.md

 - **A.8.5 Information for interested parties**

 ##### **A.9 Use of AI Systems**
-**Objective**: To ensure responsible use of AI systems in line with organizational policies.
+**Objective**: To ensure responsible use of AI systems in line with organisational policies.
 - **A.9.2 Processes for responsible use**
 - **A.9.3 Objectives for responsible use**
 - **A.9.4 Intended use of the AI system**